 IAG’s leadership has had its eye on a Paris operation since before there was an IAG, partly because of the draw of the French capital in its own right, partly because of a lack of oneworld transatlantic service into France, and partly because bearding Air France in its own den is a competitive play for the group.

-global distribution system information, LEVEL will use OpenSkies’ French air operator’s certificate.
+According to global distribution system information, LEVEL will use OpenSkies’ French air operator’s certificate.
 It is unclear why IAG is retaining OpenSkies’ AOC for LEVEL’s use, with current LEVEL flights operating under Iberia’s Spanish certificate (also valid within the EU).
 It is unclear whether there are post-Brexit implications given the British Airways branding of OpenSkies.
 RGN has approached OpenSkies for confirmation.

 Previously positioned as a premium carrier, and despite a decade without significant product investment, OpenSkies retained popularity among oneworld loyalists in particular on a #PaxEx basis, thanks to the previous uncompetitive angled lie-flat product offered by American Airlines and Air France on New York-Paris — and on a cost basis.
 The aging fleet of Boeing 757-200 and one Boeing 767-300ER all offer the 2000-era British Airways Club World “Mohawk” first generation flatbed produced by Zodiac Aerospace.
 Both that Biz Bed product and Prem Plus have been excellent value over the long term, with the 757 version of the latter being among the most spacious premium economy seats in the world.